erew123/alltalk_tts/README.md

 - If it doesnt report that, check you have correctly set the search environment paths, dont have overlapping other versions of cuda paths etc.

 #### ⚫ Starting Finetuning
+**NOTE:** Please make sure you have started AllTalk at least once after updating, so that it downloads the additional files needed for finetuning.

 1) Close all other applications that are using your GPU/VRAM and copy your audio samples into:<br><br>
    `/alltalk_tts/finetune/put-voice-samples-in-here/`
 3) In a command prompt/terminal window you need to move into your Text generation webUI folder:<br><br>